RK-47 Capsule Installation Instructions

 - Remove the case lid.

-- Carefully invert the box, being prepared to catch the capsule (by its edges only) if, against all odds, it is loose.
+- Carefully invert the box, being prepared to catch the capsule (by its edges only) if it is loose.

 Prying the capsule out of the box with a screwdriver is not recommended.
 There is about a 33% chance that your screwdriver will slip and destroy the capsule's diaphragm.